apache/hudi/website/docs/quick-start-guide.md

 For non-strict mode, hudi just do the insert operation for the pk-table.

-We can set the inset mode by the config: **hoodie.sql.insert.mode**
+We can set the insert mode by the config: **hoodie.sql.insert.mode**

 2. Bulk Insert
 By default, hudi use the normal insert operation for insert statement.
 We can set **hoodie.sql.bulk.insert.enable** to true to enable